Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 The first step should be a “comprehensive FERC planning rule” that opens up the current limited scope of transmission planning, Gramlich said.
 Today, ISOs and RTOs evaluate the need for individual transmission projects in silos of solving reliability problems, yielding economic benefits, or fulfilling public policy imperatives, he explained.

 But the few successful examples of forward-thinking transmission expansion over the past decade have combined these disparate valuations, he said.
-Those include Texas grid operator ERCOT”s competitive renewable energy zone (CREZ) effort, Southwest Power Pool's designation of “priority” projects, and the Midcontinent Independent System Operator’s multi-value projects (MVP) process.
+Those include Texas grid operator ERCOT's competitive renewable energy zones effort, Southwest Power Pool's designation of “priority” projects, and the Midcontinent Independent System Operator’s multivalue projects process.

-As the name of MISO’s effort indicates, it worked to identify multiple values for utilities and states facing a predictable growth in wind power, and get stakeholders to agree on shared costs and benefits for the transmission projects needed ahead of time to integrate it, Gramlich said.
+As the name of MISO’s effort indicates, it worked to identify multiple values for utilities and states facing a predictable growth in wind power, seeking to encourage stakeholders to agree on shared costs and benefits for the transmission projects needed ahead of time to integrate it, Gramlich said.

-“It was a consensus plan, and FERC approved it, and we’ve got 15 gigawatts more of wind than we otherwise would have had in that region,” he said.
+“It was a consensus plan and FERC approved it, and we’ve got 15 gigawatts more wind than we otherwise would have had in that region,” he said.

 FERC’s new rule should standardize a similar approach, combining reliability needs with economic and public policy factors in a far more expansive way, he said.
 That means taking renewable energy growth from state mandates, utility resource plans and corporate clean energy procurements into account, as well as the changing nature of load to come from growth in electric vehicles and building heating.